McDaniel era starts with a win, Dolphins top Patriots 20-7

 Facing Belichick in a head coaching debut is never easy.
-But Mike McDaniel, the former 49ers offensive coordinator who was hired as the Dolphins head coach in February, made use of a talented defense and the speedy options he brought in during the offseason to extend Miami’s winning streak against the Patriots to four games.
+But McDaniel, who was hired as the Dolphins head coach in February, made use of a talented defense and the speedy options he brought in during the offseason to extend Miami’s winning streak against the Patriots to four games.

 Miami swept the Patriots in 2021, including a win in Foxborough in the season opener.

-Second-year receiver Jaylen Waddle scored the Dolphins’ first offensive touchdown of the 2022 season, taking a fourth-down pass from Tagovailoa into the end zone for a 42-yard score.
+Second-year receiver Jaylen Waddle scored the Dolphins’ first offensive touchdown, taking a fourth-down pass from Tagovailoa into the end zone for a 42-yard score at the end of the first half.
 Waddle caught four passes for 69 yards.

+“I was glad to have him back,” McDaniel said of Waddle, who missed the preseason because of a quad injury.
+“I just wish we could have continued that momentum in the second half, but beggars can’t be choosers.”

 Tyreek Hill, making his Miami Dolphins debut after the team traded for him during the offseason, led Miami’s receivers with eight receptions for 94 yards.